Checklist to Prepare for a Nonprofit Audit

 • Investment Statements: Obtain and review all investment statements for the fiscal year.
 These statements will provide details of investment transactions and balances.

-• Fundraising Details: Compile documentation related to fundraising activities, including donor records, grant proposals, and event receipts.
+• Fundraising Details: Compile documentation related to fundraising activities, including donor records, Sponsorship agreements, and event receipts.

 • Prepaid Items: Prepare a schedule of all prepaid expenses, such as insurance premiums, rent payments, and prepaid supplies.